eugenevas/Zenit/README.md

 # Zenit
-App with Zenit players and coaching staff list
+App with Zenit players and coaching staff list.

-Using storyboard for layout
+Using storyboard for layout.